sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 * **Fixed:** The filter deprecation notice now fires as intended when only the `the_seo_framework_articles_supported_post_types` filter is used on the site.
 	* This was an oversight as we flipped a bit for testing purposes.
-* **Other:** The JSON script is no longer minified when script debugging is enabled.
+* **Other:** The Schema.org JSON script is no longer minified when WordPress script debugging is enabled.

 ### 2.0.1